audioxide/data/data/posts/20170830-reviews-queens-of-the-stone-age-villains.md

 review: >-
   The new Queens of the Stone Age album is a bit dorky for me to get fully on board with.
 There’s a sentence I never thought I’d write. *Villains* dabbles in two new sounds: synthesisers and scrunchy Mark Ronson production.
 The first works, the other kind of works eventually.

   Even with repeat listens, the first half of the album leaves me pretty cold.
 Although I understand groove is there, I don’t feel it.
-From the tepid boing of “Feet Don’t Fail Me” (which *should *be an excellent opener) to the compressed clangs of “Head Like a Haunted House”, the first half has an odd, dampening sheen to it.
+From the tepid boing of “Feet Don’t Fail Me” (which *should* be an excellent opener) to the compressed clangs of “Head Like a Haunted House”, the first half has an odd, dampening sheen to it.
 Mark Ronson’s production makes things sound pristine, which is impressive from a technical standpoint, but not always appropriate.
 It makes the music sound kitschy, like a gigantic quiff’s greatest hits.
 Which all seems a bit unnecessary given that Josh Homme could slur his way through a phonebook and still be the coolest man in the room.

   That said, the later tracks make for a much prettier picture of the synth rock groovefest Queens seemed to be going for.
 “Un-Reborn Again” is comfortably the best track on the album, with lovely synth action and a looser, more tousled sound.
 “Hideaway” is no showstopper, but it’s alluringly different, with the vibrant, marauding bass proving a standout.
 The guitar on “The Evil Has Landed” sounds great.
-The closer, “Villains of Circumstance”, is a soaring rock-musical number that showcases how beautifully the album's kitschy vibe works when it works at all.
+The closer, “Villains of Circumstance”, is a soaring rock-musical number that showcases how beautifully the album’s kitschy vibe works when it works at all.

   *Villains* has enough going for it to be a pleasurable listen overall — I just find the tone restricts the experience.
 Mandatory fun is the worst kind, and in no universe should the word ‘lame’ come to mind when listening to a Queens album.
 Also, it feels its length a tad.
 Not enough to complain about, but enough to mention off-hand in a disapproving way.